deepin-community/lwt/README.md

 ```

 In the program, functions such as `Lwt_io.write` create promises.
 The
-`let%lwt ... in` construct is used to wait for a promise to become determined;
+`let* ... in` construct is used to wait for a promise to become determined; the
-the code after `in` is scheduled to run in a "callback." `Lwt.pick` races
+code after `in` is scheduled to run in a "callback." `Lwt.pick` races promises
-promises against each other, and behaves as the first one to complete.
+against each other, and behaves as the first one to complete. `Lwt_main.run`
-`Lwt_main.run` forces the whole promise-computation network to be executed.
-All
+forces the whole promise-computation network to be executed.
+All the visible
-the visible OCaml code is run in a single thread, but Lwt internally uses a
+OCaml code is run in a single thread, but Lwt internally uses a combination of
-combination of worker threads and non-blocking file descriptors to resolve in
+worker threads and non-blocking file descriptors to resolve in parallel the
-parallel the promises that do I/O.
+promises that do I/O.

 <br/>